rocketbot-cl/EmailGPT/README.md

 2. Get task list
 Returns a list of tasks associated with your account.

-3. Get task reskults
+3. Get task results
-Returns the reskults of a task.
+Returns the results of a task.